 Minton’s is the embodiment of all of those flavors and traditional history, recreated and presented in a new unique modern and contemporary fashion.
-With the collaboration of Executive Chef and Restaurateur Alexander Smalls and Chef de Cuisine Banks White, two Southern chefs create an edible conversation around the qualities and principles of traditional heritage foods and flavors of the Low Country.
+With the collaboration of Executive Chef and Restaurateur Alexander Smalls and Chef de Cuisine JJ Johnson, two chefs create an edible conversation around the qualities and principles of traditional heritage foods and flavors of the Low Country.
 Southern Revival Cooking with Low Country notes is that conversation…shared generously with attention to detail, full flavor…pride and love.

 Richard Parsons is a Senior Advisor at Providence Equity Partners, Inc., a leading private equity investment firm specializing in media, communications and information companies.
 He is also Chairman of the Board of Citigroup, Inc. Prior to serving in those roles, he was the Chairman of the Board and CEO of Time Warner, Inc., the world’s largest media and entertainment company, from 2002 to 2008.
 In its January 2005 report on America’s Best CEOs, Institutional Investor magazine named Mr. Parsons the top CEO in the entertainment industry.

 In 2008, Mr. Parsons served as a member of then President-Elect Barack Obama’s Economic Transition Team.
 His other civic and non-profit commitments include Chairman Emeritus of the Partnership for New York City, Chairman of the Apollo Theatre Foundation and of the Jazz Foundation of America, and service on the boards of Howard University, the Museum of Modern Art and the American Museum of Natural History.